akulasai07/SWE-645-Assignment-2/README.md

 #### Demo Video
 https://gmuedu-my.sharepoint.com/:v:/g/personal/mraval_gmu_edu/EYuFnHbuHh1Bh1TjcyLDx0gBFrhUCOaczepkDZSus7MsFQ?e=f06jHq4
-## Initial Setup

-### 1. GitHub Repository

-- Create a GitHub repository for your project.
-[Example Repo](https://github.com/pranay-sharma793/CS-645-Assignment)

-### 2. Docker Hub

-- Create a repository on Docker Hub where you will push your `.war` file.
-[Docker Hub Repo](https://hub.docker.com/repository/docker/pranaysharma793/surveyformcd/general)

-## Ubuntu Server / Docker

-### 1. Start EC2 Instance

-- Start an EC2 instance with the Ubuntu AMI.
-[Rancher Dashboard](https://ec2-34-198-210-248.compute-1.amazonaws.com/dashboard/home)

-### 2. Install Docker

-- Install Docker on the EC2 instance.

-### 3. Run Rancher

-- Run Rancher on the EC2 instance.
-Verify its status with `sudo docker ps`.

-### 4. Access Rancher Dashboard

-- Access the Rancher dashboard at the public DNS address of the EC2 instance.

-### 5. Create a Custom Cluster

-- Create a custom cluster in Rancher.

-## Kubernetes Registration, Cluster Creation, and Deployment

-### 1. Setup Kubernetes Server

-- Create another EC2 instance with sufficient storage (minimum 25GB) and an Ubuntu AMI.
-[Example K8s Server](ec2-54-147-49-153.compute-1.amazonaws.com)

-### 2. Install Docker

-- Install Docker on the new EC2 instance.

-### 3. Register Cluster Nodes

-- Register the nodes for your cluster on the new instance using the provided command.

-### 4. Create Deployments

-- Create two deployments, one as NodePort and one as LoadBalancer.

-### 5. Download KubeConfig

-- Download the KubeConfig file for your cluster and save it.

-### 6. Deploy the Application

-- Provide the Docker Hub repository address for this deployment to pull the image and deploy.
-- Verify that the pods are created and their status is 'running'.
-- Check the logs for the pod using `kubectl logs <pod_name>` to ensure the `.war` file was successfully loaded.
-- Access the 'Student Survey' form from the deployed services address.

-## Automating Build and Release using Jenkins

-### 1. Setup Jenkins

-- Create another EC2 instance to host Jenkins.
-[Example Jenkins](http://ec2-54-211-13-48.compute-1.amazonaws.com:8080)

-### 2. Install Jenkins

-- Install Java on this instance and then install Jenkins.

-### 3. Configure KubeConfig

-- Create a directory named `/.kube` and copy the contents of the 'KubeConfig' file into a new file named 'config'.
-- Verify the current context using `kubectl config current-context` to ensure it returns the cluster name created in Rancher.

-### 4. Set Up Jenkins Pipeline

-- Create a Jenkins pipeline and install necessary plugins, such as CloudBees Docker and Rancher.

-### 5. Configure the Pipeline

-- Configure the pipeline with your GitHub repository as the source.
-- Set up polling of the SCM every minute and provide access to the JenkinsFile stored in the GitHub repository.

-### 6. JenkinsFile

-- Create and push a 'JenkinsFile' containing stages for building, pushing to Docker Hub, and deploying on Rancher (both single-node and multi-node).

-### 7. Automation

-- Once the pipeline is set up, any code changes pushed to GitHub will trigger a new build.
-- Verify that the new build is pushed to Docker Hub and the image is updated in Rancher deployments.
+## Installation and Setup

+- **GitHub Repository :** Commit code for HW1 on a github repository.
+[GitHub repository](https://github.com/adi-limbekar/SWE-645-Assignment-2).

+- **Docker Hub Repository:** A Docker Hub repository for the .war file is available at [Docker Hub Repository](https://hub.docker.com/repository/docker/adi0222/surveyformimage/general).

+## Ubuntu Server and Docker

+1. Start an EC2 instance using an Ubuntu AMI.
+You can access the Rancher Dashboard [here](https://ec2-18-208-33-134.compute-1.amazonaws.com/dashboard/home).

+2. Install Docker on the Ubuntu instance.

+3. Run Rancher on the EC2 instance.
+You can verify that Rancher is running by executing `sudo docker ps`.

+4. Access the Rancher dashboard using the public DNS address of the EC2 instance.

+5. Create a custom cluster within Rancher for your application.

+## Kubernetes Cluster Setup

+1. Create another EC2 instance, ensuring it has at least 25GB of storage, and use an Ubuntu AMI.
+This instance will serve as your Kubernetes server.
+You can access it at [K8s server](https://ec2-35-170-98-81.compute-1.amazonaws.com/).

+2. After installing Docker on the new EC2 instance, register the nodes for your Kubernetes cluster using the provided command.
+This instance will host the etcd, control panel, and worker nodes.

+3. Once the Kubernetes cluster is active, create two deployments (one with NodePort and one with LoadBalancer).

+4. Download the KubeConfig file for your cluster and save it.

+5. Provide the Docker repository address for the deployment to pull the image and deploy the application.

+6. Verify that the pods are created and have a status of "running."

+7. Check the logs for the pods using the command `kubectl logs <pod_name>` to ensure the .war file was successfully loaded.

+8. You should be able to access the "Student Survey" form from the deployment services address.

+## Automated Build and Release with Jenkins

+1. Create another EC2 instance to host Jenkins.
+You can access Jenkins at [Jenkins](http://3.85.248.232:8080/).

+2. Install Java on this instance and then install Jenkins from [https://pkg.jenkins.io/debian/](https://pkg.jenkins.io/debian/).

+3. Create a directory called `/.kube` and paste the contents of the file 'KubeConfig' into a file named 'config.'

+4. Check the current context using the command `kubectl config current-context`.
+It should return the cluster name created in Rancher.

+5. Create a Jenkins pipeline and install the necessary plugins, including [CloudBees Docker](https://docs.cloudbees.com/docs/admin-resources/latest/plugins/docker-workflow) and [Rancher](https://plugins.jenkins.io/rancher).

+6. Configure the pipeline with the source as your GitHub repository.
+Enable polling of the SCM every minute and provide access to the JenkinsFile stored in your GitHub repository.

+7. Create and push a 'JenkinsFile' that consists of stages, including:
+   a.
+Build.
+   b.
+Push to Docker Hub.
+   c.
+Deploy on Rancher single node.
+   d.
+Deploy on Rancher.

+8. Once the pipeline is successfully set up, any changes to the code pushed to GitHub will trigger a new build.
+After completing all the pipeline stages, the new build will be pushed to Docker Hub, and the image will be updated in Rancher deployments, now hosting the newly created build.